Public and Keynote Speaker; Songwriter; Musician; Producer; Environmentalist

 To book Rupert Hine for your event call: +44 (0)20 3124 1860

-For over 30 years, Rupert Hine has been writing and producing music for a variety of bestselling artists.
+Rupert Hine is Chairman of the Ivor Novello Awards, created by BASCA (British Academy of Songwriters, Composers & Authors) in 1956 and representing the pinnacle of musical achievement and peer recognition in the music industry.
+He is also Chairman of BASCA’s Songwriters Executive Committee (SEC) and for over 40 years has been writing and producing music for a variety of bestselling artists.
 He has wide-ranging musical accomplishments, both commercial and domestic, and has written the forward for Billboard’s Encyclopaedia of Record Producers – the definitive reference work on music producers.

 The book itself states that ‘few producers have worked with as wide a stylistic range of gold and platinum-selling artists as Hine’, and goes on to discuss his significant work under the commercial radar, as well as the work he’s produced under his own name, as Thinkman and with the 70s band Quantum Jump.
 He has scored films and contributed songs to movie soundtracks as a composer and musician, and has directed a number of video-clips for the artists he has produced.